-Matthew O'Neill is a musical artist based in the Catskill Mountains of New York.
+Matthew O'Neill is a songwriter and musical artist based in the Catskill Mountains of New York.
 Born in Ontario, Matthew spent much of his youth joyously alongside his father in the Eastern woodlands.
-A mystic at heart, his music embodies a connection to Spirit, Nature, and Indigenous ways.
-Learning to embrace the inherent contradictions of those ways and contemporary life has been a defining aspect of his work.
-While bridging the gap between indigenous teachings and the modern world, his music offers up feelings that are fresh, wild, and celebratory.
-Music critics have compared him to the likes of David Byrne, Neil Young, Robbie Robertson, Nick Cave, Pink Floyd, and The Grateful Dead.
+A mystic at heart, his music embodies a connection to nature, spirit, and indigenous ways.
+In bridging the gap between indigenous teachings and the contemporary world, his music offers up feelings that are fresh, wild, and celebratory.
+His music centers on non anthropocentric expression of gratitude, joy and sorrow.
+Reviewers have compared his work to David Byrne, Neil Young, Robbie Robertson, Nick Cave, Pink Floyd, and Jerry Garcia.

-At the age of 18, Matthew removed himself from society and sought out the education of experience in the wilderness of the American West.
-Having done a 23 day back country excursion and 3 day solo fast as orientation for college, he knew the potential in cutting loose from mainstream culture.
-He lived out of a tent in vast National Forests and Wilderness areas.
+At the age of 19, Matthew removed himself from society and sought out the education of experience in the wilderness of the American West.
+He lived out in vast National Forests and Wilderness areas.
 Everyday was an adventure of deepening reverence.
+Having done a 23 day back country excursion and 3 day solo fast in the summer after high school, he knew the potential in cutting loose from mainstream culture.
 It was a time of sacred immersion, a shedding of domesticity that yielded intense spiritual growth and personal freedom.
 Matthew documented and channelled these experiences into music and writing.
-He also became actively involved in foraging, plant medicine, and primitive skills.
+He also became more actively involved in foraging, plant medicine, primitive skills, and indigenous teachings.